Skip to main content

 How do we Reduce On-Farm Methane Emissions?

-Farm practices and emissions reductions undergo third-party verification and Climate Action Reserve review to ensure high-integrity carbon credit issuances.
+Farm practices and emissions reductions undergo third-party verification and registration with the Climate Action Reserve to ensure high-integrity carbon credit issuances.

-Companies can purchase credits to offset their Scope 3 or difficult-to-abate emissions and work towards climate positive goals.
-Each emissions reduction credit represents one ton of CO2 equivalent emissions avoided through on-farm practices.
+Companies purchase credits to invest in regenerative agriculture and offset their difficult-to-abate emissions.
+Each credit represents one ton of carbon dioxide equivalent emissions avoided through on-farm practices.

 Project acreage spans from Missouri to Texas.